 Librarian and Leader in the United States

 I'm a library geek with wide ranging interests in the ways people interact with the digital world.
-Professionally, I'm an Assistant Dean with the Miami University Libraries with Leadership oversight of the Walter Havighurst Special Collections and University Archives, Technical Services, and the Center for Digital Scholarship.
+Professionally, I'm an Assistant Dean with the Miami University Libraries with Leadership oversight of the Create & Innovate and Advise & Instruct departments.

 I'm a graduate of the University of Illinois at Urbana-Champaign with a Master of Science in Library and Information Science.
 Prior to that, I completed a Master of Science in Recreation Park and Tourism emphasizing Outdoor Environmental Education and a Bachelor of Business in Information Resources Management, both from Western Illinois University.

 I joined Miami University in Oxford OH as an electronic information services librarian in 1995 followed by assignments as Geographic Information Systems Librarian and digital initiatives librarian.
 Prior to joining the Libraries senior leadership team , I lead a talented team of professionals to create the Libraries' Center for Digital Scholarship and served as its first department head.

 My research interests and activities focus on developing digital library systems to serve distinct user communities.
 I'm a former NASA and USGS funded investigator working for the OhioView project, a congressionally sponsored project to further the use of U.S. civilian satellite data by the public.
 From a higher education perspective, I'm also interested in leadership development in Academic Libraries and in the central role that Libraries can play in the life of the University.